0

 Performance Lab® Energy: Targets cell mitochondria to unleash stim-free vitality, including a boost for mental energy.
 Includes Acetyl-L-Carnitine, Bio-Enhanced® R-Lipoic Acid, MicroActive® Q10 Coenzyme Q10, BioPQQ® and more.

-Performance Lab® Caffeine +: Low-dose caffeine enhanced with NutriGenesis® Caffeine Balance B-Complex, Suntheanine® L-Theanine, Ajipure® L-Tyrosine.
+Performance Lab® Caffeine 2: Low-dose caffeine enhanced with NutriGenesis® Caffeine Balance B-Complex, L-Theanine, L-Tyrosine.
 Supports calmer energy and alertness plus faster bounce-back from stimulation.

 When healthy adults ask the question, "What are nootropics?"
 They are really asking, "What's in it for me?"
 That is why the common answers relate to natural nootropics' ability to improve and enhance short term memory, long range memory, attention, mental processing and other aspects of cognitive performance.

-But to really know what nootropics are, we must look deeper – to the original definition of nootropics, and its specific criteria for extremely good safety profiles, human research-backed bioactivities, outstanding tolerability, and brain-protective properties.
+But to really know what nootropics are, we must look deeper – to the original nootropics meaning, and the specific criteria for extremely good safety profiles, human research-backed bioactivities, outstanding tolerability, and brain-protective properties.
 This means it must be backed by high-quality, well-designed human clinical research that demonstrates its claimed benefits.

 Mind Lab Pro® is the most advanced nootropic you can buy – scientifically proven to enhance cognition while adhering to the safe, brain-healthy and holistic philosophies that exemplify the true meaning of "nootropic."